Jobenland/Hangman/README.md

 Highscores can be reset by deleting the `highscores.json` file

+Words can be added or removed in the `wordlist.txt` file as this is where the program generates the words from

 ## Built With

 * [JSON](https://docs.python.org/3/library/json.html) - Used to open and edit JSON files